Sylvester Mowry: Arizona

 He was successfully re-elected to the position of delegate in late 1857 but Congress again failed to recognize him.
 Mowry eventually resigned his Army commission on July 31, 1858, and continued to push for recognition of an Arizona Territory.
-Returning to Arizona in September 1858, he was re-elected by a near unanimous vote to serve a third term as a delegate to Congress In 1859 he published the first edition of Arizona and Sonora, describing the "geography, history and resources" of the region.
+Returning to Arizona in September 1858, he was re-elected by a nearly unanimous vote to serve a third term as a delegate to Congress In 1859 he published the first edition of Arizona and Sonora, describing the "geography, history and resources" of the region.
 His third and final edition, published in 1864 was significantly expanded in length.

 After leaving the Army Mowry traveled regularly between the East Coast and Arizona, involving himself in politics and mining deals.
 While in Tubac on July 8, 1859, he fought a duel with Edward E. Cross, an editor for the Weekly Arizonian who had questioned the viability of an Arizona state and called the territory worthless.
 The men were armed with rifles and allowed four shots each.
 Cross fired his four shots to no effect and Mowry spent three shots but declined to use his final shot.
 So the duel ended without bloodshed and the two apologized to each other.
 Mowry subsequently purchased the Arizonian newspaper and relocated it to Tucson where it became a voice for the Democrats in the region.

 In 1860 Mowry resigned his position as delegate and accepted an appointment to serve as a Commissioner for the United States to establish an eastern boundary for California.
 A year later he was removed from the position.
 During his time as commissioner, Mowry began looking for an opportunity to purchase a silver mine.
 With the backing of wealthy investors from Rhode Island, Mowry pursued various opportunities until April 1860 when he successfully acquired the Patagonia silver and lead mine just southeast of the Santa Rita Mountains in southern Arizona.
 After renaming it the Mowry Mines, he and his brother Charles Mowry began constructing a mill and a smelter for extracting metal from the ore.